Q: Is it more common for a business to use an outside shredding service or do it themselves?

 A: For each ton of paper that we recycle, we save 17 trees.
 Some of our larger purge jobs, such as cleaning out a storage unit, will contain about 200 boxes, which we can shred in an hour and a half.
 In that time, we can save 51 trees.

 A: We service the entire state.
-Phoenix Metro: Phoenix, Tempe, Scottsdale, Chandler, Mesa, Gilbert, Queen Creek, Glendale, Peoria, Sun City, Laveen, Cave Creek, Avondale, Litchfield Park, Goodyear Southern Arizona: Casa Grand, Tucson, Marana Northern Arizona: Prescott, Prescott Valley, Cottonwood, Payson
+In the Phoenix metro area, we serve: Phoenix, Tempe, Scottsdale, Chandler, Mesa, Gilbert, Queen Creek, Glendale, Peoria, Sun City, Laveen, Cave Creek, Avondale, Litchfield Park and Goodyear.
+In Southern Arizona, we offer service to: Casa Grande, Tucson, Marana and surrounding areas.
+In Northern Arizona, we service Prescott, Prescott Valley, Cottonwood and Payson.